ajrcarey/pdfium-render/README.md

 an owned `PdfPages` instance.
 For more information on the motivation behind this change, see <https://github.com/ajrcarey/pdfium-render/issues/47>.

+Version 0.7.27 adjusts the WASM example to take into account upstream packaging changes in the WASM builds of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>, and adds the `image` crate feature, making the `image` crate an optional dependency instead of a mandatory one.

 Version 0.7.26 fixes a lifetime bug in the `Pdfium::load_pdf_from_bytes()` function, adds the `sync` crate feature, providing implementations of the `Send` and `Sync` traits for the `Pdfium` struct that allow it to be shared across threads safely,